Samad-Developer/nextjs-dashboard/README.md

 - **Username:** user@nextmail.com
 - **Password:** 123456

-Access the login page [here](https://nextjs-dashboard-psi-rouge.vercel.app/login?callbackUrl=https%3A%2F%2Fnextjs-dashboard-psi-rouge.vercel.app%2Flogin).
+You can view the live demo of the dashboard [here](https://nextjs-dashboard-psi-rouge.vercel.app/login?callbackUrl=https%3A%2F%2Fnextjs-dashboard-psi-rouge.vercel.app%2Flogin).

 ## Features